-This topic contains 4 replies, has 2 voices, and was last updated by Peter 2 days, 12 hours ago.
+This topic contains 8 replies, has 2 voices, and was last updated by Chris Berry 2 weeks, 4 days ago.

 Hi Stuart, We bought a brand new Ford Focus (Zetec) on 31/01/18. then, just recently, the engine cut out twice in the middle of driving and again the next day, our young grandson was with us and it was worrying as it was potentially dangerous.
 Although I managed to restart the engine eventually, we are not happy at all about this happening on a new car.
 We haven’t taken the car to the garage yet but verbally informed our dealership (we will follow this in writing very soon).
 In addition, we are both finding the driving very “bouncy” and uncomfortable, even on slightly uneven roads and noisy when driving over road joints.
 I thought new cars were supposed to be much smoother, is this normal ? ( didn’t notice this on the short test drive ).
 Our 17-year-old Ford Focus seemed smoother.
 Me & my wife are 70 and I can’t see how we can continue driving under these conditions.

 Do you think we can reject the car under these circumstances?